meichthys/sermon_movie_maker/readme.md

 ## How to Use it

+1. Double click the SermonMovieMaker app in the 'dist' directory.

-1. When prompted, enter the following information:
+2. When prompted, enter the following information:

 	a.
 Full path to image file (you can drag the file into the terminal)